 Before deciding on the RX 590, however, we toyed with the idea of putting the RX 580 into this build.
 However, after further consideration, we felt the extra $60 wasn’t justified.

 The Sapphire Pulse RX 590 also comes equipped with an excellent dual-fan cooling design which ensures low temps are achieved even when under heavy load.

 Overall, a great GPU for the money and one that will offer up a great gaming experience for Fortnite players.

 One of the great things about this build is the SSD it comes equipped with.
 For those new to PC building, an SSD (solid-state drive) is a much quicker, lighter, more reliable, and efficient way of storing your data.
 They may be more expensive, but what they offer in features and performance, far outweigh the cons of price.

-With that in mind, the Kingston a400 500GB SSD we’ve put in this build is one of the most affordable, by far.
-Having 500GB at your disposal is more than enough for Fortnite’s mere 16GB requirements.
+With that in mind, the Sandisk 480GB SSD we’ve put in this build is one of the most affordable, by far.
+Having 480GB at your disposal is more than enough for Fortnite’s mere 16GB requirements.
 You’ll have enough space to store a bunch of games and even a media library as well.

-Fractal Design’s Focus G is one of their current entry-level PC cases, but don’t let that fool you.
-The build quality and features that Fractal implement into their cases are of the highest standards.
-The Focus G comes with a premium aesthetic that you would expect from a more expensive case.
+NZXT’s H510 is one of the best mid-tower PC cases on the market, without the crazy price tag.
+The build quality and features that NZXT implement into their cases are of the highest standards.
+The H510 comes with a premium aesthetic that you would expect from a more expensive case.
 Everything about this case has been designed with the user in mind.
 It’s a joy to build in, has excellent airflow right-out-the-box, and even comes with a viewing window to show off those new components.